AEW Revolution (2025)

 The 2025 Revolution was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the sixth annual Revolution and took place on Sunday, March 9, 2025, at Crypto.com Arena in Los Angeles, California.
+It was the sixth annual Revolution and took place on March 9, 2025, at Crypto.com Arena in Los Angeles, California.
 This was the first AEW PPV event to stream on Amazon Prime Video.

 Twelve matches were contested at the event, including three on the "Zero Hour" pre-show.
 The main event saw Jon Moxley defeat Cope and Christian Cage by technical submission in a three-way match to retain the AEW World Championship; this originally started as a singles match between Moxley and Cope but Cage cashed in his Casino Gauntlet championship match contract during the match to make it a three-way.
 In another prominent match, "Timeless" Toni Storm defeated Mariah May in a "Hollywood Ending" match to retain the AEW Women's World Championship to conclude their storyline that had begun in November 2023; this would also be May's final appearance for the promotion before her departure in May 2025.
 In other prominent matches, Swerve Strickland defeated Ricochet to become the #1 contender for the AEW World Championship, Kenny Omega defeated Konosuke Takeshita to win the AEW International Championship, becoming the first-ever AEW Grand Slam Champion, and in the opening bout, "Hangman" Adam Page defeated MJF.

-The event received generally positive reviews, with the "Hollywood Ending", the Steel Cage match, and the AEW International Championship match all receiving acclaim.
-Conversely, the main event received mixed to negative reactions, with some deeming it overlong and overbooked.